b-mat7/free-2-game/README.md

    ```sh
    git clone https://github.com/b-mat7/Free-2-Game.git
    ```
-2. With your terminal inside the project folder, use ```npm i``` to install the required node packages
+2. To install the required node packages; with your terminal inside the project folder, use
+    ```sh
+    npm i
+    ```
-3. With your terminal inside the project folder, use ```npm run dev``` and open the listed localhost address with your webbrowser.
+3. With your terminal inside the project folder, use the command below and open the listed localhost address with your webbrowser.
+    ```sh
+    npm run dev
+    ```

 <p align="right"><a href="#readme-top">[ Back to top ]</a></p>